tiramiseb/terraform_packer_ansible/README.md

   environment.
-* Docker: I do not work daily with it, but I already experimented it (I didn't like it regarding how I worked at that moment, but it is perfect for the needs of automation).
+* Docker: I do not work daily with it, but I already experimented it (I didn't like it regarding how I worked at that moment, but it is perfect for the needs of automation addressed here).
-* Ansible: I tried in for 2 or 3 months in 2015, abandoned it in favor of SaltStack for professional reasons (I worked with long-running server, most important part was not to define how servers had to be installed but how they must be maintained in a correct state).
+* Ansible: I tried in for 2 or 3 months in 2015, abandoned it in favor of SaltStack for professional reasons (I worked with long-running server, most important part was not to define how servers had to be installed but how they must be maintained in a correct state, from this point of view SaltStack seems better to me; moreover, with more than 50 servers, Ansible is way slower than SaltStack, which itself feels too slow in my opinion).

 I also knew concepts which are common between tools.
 Ansible can be compared to SaltStack, Terraform can be compared to SaltCloud...